 Step 2 – The Fruits

 Professional smoothie chefs talk about having a base fruit that provides the smoothie with a creamy texture.
-This can also be achieved with the proper protein mix, usually a collagen protein and I am using Vital Protein powder.
+This can also be achieved with the proper protein mix, and find your favorite powder.
 Otherwise, the base fruit provides a good creamy texture to the smoothie.

 Great base fruits include apple, banana, mango, peach, and pear.